 1- Always try to be a part of your child’s play.
 If you hand over a book to the child, don’t expect him to go through the pages and enjoy on his own.
 He would appreciate your engagement.

-4- Never leave your toddler unattended with toys as they may take up small parts in the mouth like crayons or stamps of doodle or even the small plastic parts, that can result in choking hazard.
+4- Never leave your toddler unattended with toys.
+They may take the small parts in their mouth like crayons or stamps of doodle.
+Even the small plastic parts that can result in choking hazard.

 5- If possible, book flights and plan road journey around your little one’s nap time.

-7- If possible ditch your devices for a certain period during the trip while spending time with your child, messages and Facebook updates can wait.
+7- If possible ditch your devices for a certain period during the trip.
+Messages and Facebook updates can wait.

-8- Pack a lot of snacks for kids, they love to munch on anywhere anytime especially while travelling, do keep a check on the salt and sugar content as too much of anything is bad.
+8- Pack a lot of snacks for kids.
+They love to munch anywhere anytime especially while travelling.
+Do keep a check on the salt and sugar content as too much of anything is bad.

 10- Lastly, what I always say, capture all the beautiful moments in your camera to preserve them forever.